kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 WebUI.setEncryptedText(findTestObject('Object Repository/Page_CURA Healthcare Service/input_Password_password'),
 	'g3/DOGG74jC3Flrr3yH+3D/yKbOqqUNM')
 ...
 ```

-As you can see, it is boring to repeat invoking Custom Keyword for each indivisual HTML elements to put highlights.
-I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted without repetitive calls.
+As you can see, this code repeats lines for each indivisual HTML elements to put highlights on by `HightlightElement.on(TestObject to)`.
+It is too verbose.

+I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` are highlighted without repetitively calling `HighlightElement.on(TestObject to)` methods.

 ## Solution